polterguy/anarq/README.md

 }
 ```

-Notice, only authenticated users having confirmed their email address can retrieve posts that does not
+Notice, only authenticated users having confirmed their email address can retrieve posts that
-have _"public"_ as their `visibility` setting.
-And posts that have been moderated will only be returned
+has _"protected"_ as their `visibility` setting.
+Posts that have been moderated will only be returned
 to users belonging to one of the following roles.

 * root